Draghonite/front-end-mentor-level-1/README.md

 ### What I learned

-In order to allow building many designs in a single Vue.js application, a modular architectural pattern was followed in the structure of the Vue.js project, along with careful and consistent CSS/Sass styling.
+In order to allow building many designs in a single Vue.js application, a scalable, modular architectural pattern was followed in the structure of the Vue.js project, along with careful and consistent CSS/Sass styling.

 ## Acknowledgments

 - [Base64 Image Encoder](https://elmah.io/tools/base64-image-encoder/)
-  - it's just so much easier to base-64 encode images (.png, .jpg or even .svg) and add as a background via CSS than to reference external resources, especially given the modular project strucutre.
+  - I found it easier and cleaner to base-64 encode images (.png, .jpg and .svg) and add as a background via CSS than to reference external resources, especially given the modular project structure.
 This online tool was pivotal in this strategy.